Hsiang-Yang (Gary) Shyu

 My research includes enhancing membrane-based separation technologies, creating advanced adsorbents for nutrient recycling, and analyzing data from our South Africa field test to develop models optimizing water, nutrient, and energy cycles.
 Additionally, I've integrated machine learning to improve treatment efficiency, developing soft sensors for real-time water quality monitoring.

-Before my Ph.D., I earned a Master’s in Environmental Engineering from USF, focusing on flotation microalgae bioreactors for aquaponics and wastewater treatment.
+Prior to my Ph.D., I earned a Master’s in Environmental Engineering from USF, focusing on flotation microalgae bioreactors for aquaponics and wastewater treatment.

 Explore my CV for a detailed overview of my academic and professional achievements (Updated Feb 10, 2024).